Thursday's Scottish gossip

 Hearts manager Robbie Neilson says Scotland defender Craig Halkett could miss both European matches with Fiorentina.
 (The Scotsman)

-Borna Barisic says Rangers' teenage defender Leon King will have a "bright future" after coming through his Anfield examination against Liverpool.
+Borna Barisic believes Rangers' teenage defender Leon King will have a "bright future" after coming through his Anfield examination against Liverpool.
+(Daily Record)

+Ibrox icon Brian Laudrup says Rangers are not even at the Champions League "starting point" when it comes to the mentality needed to get results in the group stage.
 (Daily Record)

 St Johnstone boss Callum Davidson says he "can't accept" how Danny Armstrong scored Kilmarnock's second goal in the Premiership defeat.
 (The Courier)